Capital districts and territories: Brazil

 Brasília, the capital of Brazil, is set within the Federal District.
 Its territory includes several other cities, officially called administrative regions, since the Federal District cannot be divided into municipalities in the same manner as the states of Brazil.

-The Federal District is a special unit of the federation, as it is not organized the same manner as a municipality, does not possess the same autonomy as a state (but is ranked among them) and is closely related to the central power.
+The Federal District is a special unit of the federation, as it is not organized in the same manner as a municipality, does not possess the same autonomy as a state (but is ranked among them) and is closely related to the central power.

 The District Governor is elected directly for a 4-year term.
 Local laws are issued by a legislative chamber also elected by the local population.
 Judiciary affairs are carried out by the Union, instead of being appointed by the governor as in the other states of Brazil.
 The Federal District has the status of a federal state in many aspects.
 It has representatives both in the Chamber of Deputies (lower house of congress) and in the Federal Senate (upper house of congress).

 The Brazilian federal government was transferred to the current Federal District, separate from the state of Goiás and the border with the state of Minas Gerais on April 21, 1960, when the planned city of Brasília was inaugurated.
 Before the transfer, the Brazilian capital was the city of Rio de Janeiro.
 After the transfer, the territory where the former Federal District was located became the state of Guanabara, where the city of Rio de Janeiro was included, this state that existed from 1960 to 1975, when the state of Guanabara was merged with the state of Rio de Janeiro.